Shruthi (film)

 Shruthi is a 1990 Indian Kannada-language musical-drama film directed and produced by Dwarakish.
 A remake of the Tamil film Pudhu Vasantham (1990), the film stars Sunil, Indudhar, Honnavalli Krishna, Srivatsa, Shruti and Dileep with music composed by S. A. Rajkumar.

 Plot

 The film tells the story of four struggling friends aspiring to be musicians when they accidentally meet a girl called Shruthi who is in search of her lover.

 Shruthi joins the gang of friends and helps them change their fortunes in the music industry.

-The sudden arrival of Shruthi's lover takes a turn on their relationship.
+The sudden arrival of Shruthi's lover takes a toll on their relationship.